Macavitycode/macavitycode.github.io/content/posts/soft_robotics_simulations_and_grippers.md

 ---

-Soft robotics was a course I took taught by [Dr. Jeane D`Souza](https://in.linkedin.com/in/jeane-d-souza-2b267119) in the seventh semester of my college.
+Soft robotics was a course I took taught by [Dr. Jeane D`Souza](https://in.linkedin.com/in/jeane-d-souza-2b267119) in my seventh semester of my college.
 The course itself proved to be mostly theory oriented, and the reason for that became apparent very soon.
 It's a completely foreign paradigm to someone studying conventional robotics - working with rigid structures, deterministic frames and kinematics around those - soft